 Sec.
-4.3.3.
+4.3.1.
 Revenue Contribution.

-(a) Subject to the deduction allowed under subdivision (c), the Tribe shall pay to the State the following percentages of its Net Win generated from the operation of Gaming Devices and banking and percentage card games:

-The payment specified herein has been negotiated between the parties as a fair contribution, based upon the location of the Gaming Facility within the City of Barstow, its location for traffic on route to Las Vegas and other market conditions, the exclusivity provisions specified in section 4.4, and the Tribe's circumstances.

-(b) (1) The Tribe shall remit to such agency, trust, fund, or entity, as the State Director of Finance, pursuant to law, from time to time, shall specify to the Tribe in writing, the payments referenced in subdivision (a) in quarterly payments.
-Said quarterly payments shall be based on the Net Win generated during that quarter from both Gaming Devices and banking and percentage card games, which payments shall be due on the thirtieth day following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter).
-The specific percentage applied to the quarterly Net Win pursuant to subdivision (a) shall be determined by the cumulative total of the Net Win earned since the beginning of the calendar year.
-Thus, for instance, if the cumulative Net Win in the fourth calendar quarter exceeds \$100 million (but is less than \$200 million), the percentage applied to the Net Win during that quarter would be 16% for the amounts earned in that quarter up to the cumulative \$100 million total and 20% for the amounts in excess of \$100 million.

-(2) If the Gaming Activities authorized by this Compact commence during a calendar quarter, the first payment shall be due on the thirtieth day following the end of the first full calendar quarter of the Gaming Activities and shall cover the period from the commencement of the Gaming Activities to the end of the first full calendar quarter.
+- (a) The Tribe shall pay quarterly to the State, as specified in subdivision (b), fifteen percent (15%) of its Net Win generated from the operation of Gaming Devices from the immediately preceding quarter.
+The payment specified herein has been negotiated between the parties as a fair contribution, based upon the Tribe's market conditions, its circumstances, and the rights afforded under this Compact. - (b) (1) The Tribe shall remit to such agency, trust, fund, or entity, as the State Director of Finance, pursuant to law, from time to time, shall specify to the Tribe in writing, the payments referenced in subdivision (a) in quarterly payments.
+The quarterly payments shall be based on the Net Win generated during that quarter from the Gaming Devices, which payments shall be due on the thirtieth day following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter). - (2) If the Gaming Activities authorized by this Compact commence during a calendar quarter, the first payment shall be due on the thirtieth day following the end of the first full quarter of the Gaming Activities and shall cover the period from the commencement of the Gaming Activities to the end of the first full calendar quarter.

-(3) All quarterly payments shall be accompanied by the certification specified in subdivision (d).

-- (c) The Tribe may deduct the following from the quarterly payments specified in subdivision (b): - (1) Payments made during the same calendar quarter by the Tribe pursuant to the MSA with the City of Barstow up to a total of \$500,000 quarterly. - (2) Payments made during the same calendar quarter by the Tribe (or an earlier calendar quarter if not yet deducted) pursuant to an intergovernmental agreement with the State Department of Transportation, or State Designated Agency, to mitigate offreservation traffic impacts as specified in section 11.8.7, subdivision (c); provided, however, that each quarterly deduction cannot exceed 2.5% of the Tribe's quarterly Net Win from Gaming Devices and banking and percentage card games and provided, further, that the State can waive this quarterly limitation in whole or in part. - (d) The quarterly payments specified under subdivision (b) shall be accompanied by a certification (the "Quarterly Net Win Payment Report") that specifies the following: - (1) the Net Win calculation reflecting the quarterly Net Win from (i) the operation of Gaming Devices and (ii) banking and percentage card games; - (2) the percentage(s) applied to the quarterly Net Win pursuant to subdivision (a) (which percentage is determined by the cumulative total of the Net Win earned since the beginning of the calendar year);

-- (3) the deductions as specified in subdivision (c); and - (4) the total amount of the quarterly payment paid to the State, after the deductions specified in subdivision (c).
+- (3) All quarterly payments shall be accompanied by the certification specified in subdivision (d). - (c) The quarterly payments specified under subdivision (b) shall be accompanied by a certification (the "Quarterly Net Win Payment Report") that specifies the following: - (1) the Net Win calculation reflecting the quarterly Net Win from the operation of Gaming Devices; - (2) the percentage(s) applied to the quarterly Net Win pursuant to subdivision (a) (which percentage is determined by the cumulative total of the Net Win earned since the beginning of the calendar year); and - (3) the total amount of the quarterly payment paid to the State.